Gary Lane (politician)

-He was born in Saskatoon, Saskatchewan, the son of Richard Louis Lane and Kathleen May Flanagan, and was educated in Saskatoon and at the University of Saskatchewan, where he received a Bachelor of Law degree.
+He was born in Saskatoon, Saskatchewan, the son of Richard Louis Lane and Kathleen May Flanagan, and was educated in Saskatoon and at the University of Saskatchewan, where he received a Bachelor of Laws degree.
 Lane articled in Saskatoon and was called to the Saskatchewan bar in 1966.
 He worked as a Crown solicitor in the Saskatchewan Department of the Attorney General and executive assistant to the Attorney General from 1969 to 1971.
 Lane then practised law in Regina.
 He married Elizabeth Mary McLaughlin in 1979.
 In 1982, he was named Queen's Counsel (now King's Counsel, on the accession of Charles III).

 In October 1976, Lane left the Liberal party.
 He served as president of the Progressive Conservative Party of Saskatchewan.
 Lane served in the provincial cabinet as Attorney General, as Provincial Secretary, as Minister of Telephones, as Minister of Intergovernmental Affairs, as Minister of Justice and Attorney General, as Minister of Finance and as Minister of Revenue and Financial Services.
 He resigned from cabinet and vacated his seat in September 1991.

 Later that same month, he was named to the Saskatchewan Court of Appeal.